rmacfadyen/RobertsSQLParser/README.md

 # Robert's Safe SQL Parser

-Accepting SQL from a client application is a security hole.
+Accepting SQL from a client application is a security risk.
 This library parses a string of SQL to ensure that it only contains a SELECT statement, or the criteria portion of a SELECT statement.